-In this course, students will analyze the different metrics and measurements used in project management.
-They will apply project management techniques to real industry situations.
+In this course, students will analyze the different metrics and measurements used in project Thev will apply management. management techniques to real industry situations.
 They will also develop the processes that are necessary for every project (risk and scope).
 They will distinguish between the programs used for planning and those used to generate estimates.
 They will analyze quality management and the models associated with it.